 - Microbiology professionals

-Henry Urbach, is the founder of GMP Training, Development and Consulting, GMP TDC LLC, a New York-based consulting organization serving Life Sciences industries.
-He has 20+ years of Life Sciences experience having held positions of increased responsibility in GMP Training and QC Microbiology.
-His experience includes managing and implementing CGMP compliance and quality systems training, for major pharmaceutical and biotechnology organizations.
+Henry Urbach, is the founder of GMP Training, Development and Consulting, GMP TDC LLC, a New York-based consulting organization serving the life sciences industries.
+He has over 20 years of life sciences experience having held positions of increased responsibility in GMP training and QC microbiology.
+His experience includes managing and implementing CGMP compliance and quality systems training for major pharmaceutical and biotechnology organizations.
 He is a dynamic speaker specializing in FDA and ICH compliance.
-He is a Certified Quality Auditor.
-His technical education is further complemented by his BA degree in Biology and MBA, which provide a scientific and business insight.
-He is a member of the ASTD, ASQ, and GMP TEA, a national organization of Life Sciences training professionals.
+He is a certified quality auditor.
+His technical education is further complemented by his BA degree in biology and MBA, which provide both a scientific and business insight.
+He is a member of the ASTD, ASQ, and GMP TEA, a national organization of life sciences training professionals.

 Some of the microorganisms in raw materials pose a risk to product and the patient.
 That is why regulators from around the world have established bioburden limits, and call for absence of certain microorganisms, such E. coli, Pseudomonas spp., and Salmonella.
 The presence of certain microorganisms does not only pose threat to the patient in terms of health, but it also causes product spoilage.
 Through their natural degradative capabilities, they cause deterioration of pharmaceuticals.